knaw-huc/textrepo/docs/indexing.rst

 - ``GET mapping`` returns json mapping used by the |tr| to create an ES index.
 - ``POST fields`` endpoint converts the contents of new file version into a json document that matches the json mapping

-More on ES mappings `here <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html>`_.
+More on: `ES mappings <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html>`_.

 Indexing workflow
 -----------------